sen2vm/sen2vm-core/README.md

     * MSI_TO_FOCAL_PLANE,
     * FOCAL_PLANE_TO_DETECTOR XML, available **per detector**
 * **GIP_BLINDP**: contains information on blind pixel, contained in BLIND_PIXEL_NUMBER tag: _[DATA/BAND/BLIND_PIXEL_NUMBER]_, available **per band**

+The auto_gipp_selection option enables the automatic retrieval of GIPP files from the datastrip GIPP list, and using a GIPP version check function.
+The GIPP folder does not require a specific structure; the system searches through all subdirectories and selects the first valid GIPP instance according to the listed name.
+If only .tar or .tar.gz archives of the GIPPs are available, the archives are extracted.

 #### 2.1.3 Altitude
 The main purpose of the tool is to add geolocation to the L1B product images.
 Hence to be precise, the altitude shall be taken into account, as its importance is far from neglectable on final geolocation, as illustrated below: